 It seems to imply that Game of Thrones season 8 will have all the death, destruction, and devastation we've come to expect (and then some) from the show, and there's no telling who'll come out on top when these forces of nature meet.

-How many Game of Thrones season 8 episodes are there?
+Game of Thrones season 8 episodes

 There are just six Game of Thrones season 8 episodes.
 Yep, that’s right: six.
 One less than the already curtailed season 7.
 Given how much needs to be fitted into these episodes, that’s a bit of a concern.
 The good news is they’re all whoppers, with a run-time of longer than an hour.
 “Season 8 episodes will all I think be longer than 60 minutes,” producer David Nutter said during a Reddit AMA.
 “They’ll be dancing around the bigger numbers, I know that for sure.”

 Specifically, we finally have our grubby mitts on information about Game of Thrones season 8 episode runtimes, all thanks to a presentation in the homeland of the baguette and the Eiffel tower, France.
 In a presentation by Premiere, a French entertainment site, it was revealed that the first two episodes are going to be an hour long, with the next four episodes being 80 minutes long.
 That’s basically making them as long as some movies, so you’re going to want to find your cosiest couch and warmest furs when you’re watching them.
 Just make sure those furs aren’t sourced from genuine direwolves, because we’re still not over Lady’s death. *Sob*.

 Catch up on where EVERY Game of Thrones character is before season 8